rcoacci/work-queue-examples/wq_allpairs/README.md

 	../gen_ints.sh $TEST_INPUT 20

 ### Run
-Run the master program with `divisible.sh` used to compare each pair.
+Run the manager program with `divisible.sh` used to compare each pair.

-	allpairs_master -p 9123 -x 1 -y 1 --output-file $TEST_OUTPUT_STEP $TEST_INPUT $TEST_INPUT ./divisible.sh
+	allpairs_manager -p 9123 -x 1 -y 1 --output-file $TEST_OUTPUT_STEP $TEST_INPUT $TEST_INPUT ./divisible.sh

 In a separate shell (or the background) we run a worker to execute the tasks.

 	work_queue_worker --timeout 2 localhost 9123

-Once the `allpairs_master` is completed we can check is the output correctly matches the expected output.
+Once the `allpairs_manager` is completed we can check is the output correctly matches the expected output.

 	awk '$3 ~ /^0$/{print $1}' $TEST_OUTPUT_STEP | sort -n | uniq > $TEST_OUTPUT
 	diff composites.dat $TEST_OUTPUT